raspberrypilearning/sweet-shop-reaction-game/README.md

 2. Repeat the first step to create another vairable named **timer**.

-3. Click ont he control blocks plaette and drag the `When green flag clicked` block on to the scripts tab of your face sprite.
+3. Click on the control blocks plaette and drag the `When green flag clicked` block on to the scripts tab of your face sprite.

 4. Next add the variable block `set counter to 0` so that at the start of each game the counter is reset to 0 ready to test the players button pushing skills.

-5. Add a `forever` looping block and connect it then place an `if` block inside the `forever` block.
+5. Add a `forever` looping block, connect it and then place an `if` block inside the `forever` block.

 6. There is a small blank space on the `if` block, this is so that you can add other blocks.
 In this space you need to first add the **operator** block ` = `.